TechFlies/Password-Generator-React/README.md

 - Color contrast optimized for readability
 - Keyboard focusable interactive elements

-🔐 Security Notes
+## 🔐 Security Notes
-Current randomness uses Math.random, which is not cryptographically secure.
+- Current randomness uses Math.random, which is not cryptographically secure.
-For stronger security, consider replacing randomness with Web Crypto:
+- For stronger security, consider replacing randomness with Web Crypto:
-// Example: Get a secure random integer in [0, max) const secureIndex = (max) => crypto.getRandomValues(new Uint32Array(1))[0] % max
+// Example: Get a secure random integer in [0, max)

-Copy

-Insert
+- const secureIndex = (max) => crypto.getRandomValues(new Uint32Array(1))[0] % max

 See Roadmap below for planned improvements.